hiukim/mind-ar-js/README.md

 run `> npm run watch`.
 This is observe the file changes in `src` folder and continueously build a `mindar.js` inside the `dist` folder.
 The examples inside the `examples` folder is using this development build.
 You can open this examples in browser to start debug/development.

 The examples should run in desktop browser and they are just html files, so it's easy to start development.
 However, because it requires camera access, so you need a webcam.
 Also, you need to run the html file with some localhost web server.
 Simply opening the files won't work.

+For example, you can install this chrome plugin to start a local server: `https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en`

+If you want to test on mobile device, I would normally use `ngrok` (https://ngrok.com/) to tunnel the request.

 #### examples explained
 1. `examples/example1.html` and `examples/example2.html` are basically the demo examples in the above section.
 They are using the wrapped aframe extension.